 In Zamora, we will enjoy a full-day city tour.
-We will visit the Zamora Cathedral, hailed as one of the most important examples of Via de la Plata: Small Group Walking Tour in the Footsteps of Pilgrims
+We will visit the Zamora Cathedral, hailed as one of the most important examples of

 Romanesque architecture in Spain, with its distinctive dome based upon Istanbul's Hagia Sophia serving as a symbol of the city; the Castle of Zamora, dating back to the Middle Ages; and the Santa Maria Magdalena de Zamora, originally a church of the Templars dating back to the 12th century.
 We will also visit the seven-storey (with three floors built below street level) Castile-Leon Ethnographic Museum, a great way to learn about the culture, traditions, and history of the region.
 Accommodation: